ilkhem/icebeem/README.md

-# ICE-BeeM: Identifiable Conditional Energy-Based Deep Models
+# ICE-BeeM: Identifiable Conditional Energy-Based Deep Models Based on Nonlinear ICA

-This is the code to run the simulations presented in the manuscript as well as the transfer learning experiments (it also allows for additional experiments not discussed in the manuscript)
+This is the code to run the experiments presented in the manuscript as.

 ## Dependencies